oneloveipfs/DTube-IPFS-Bot/README.md

 1. Clone this repository by typing `git clone https://github.com/techcoderx/DTube-IPFS-Bot.git` in a terminal window.

+2. Install the required node modules. `cd DTube-IPFS-Bot && npm install`

-2. Insert the Discord bot token in `auth.json` file.
+3. Insert the Discord bot token in `auth.json` file.

-3. Configure the bot by modifying `config.json` file.
+4. Configure the bot by modifying `config.json` file.
 If you need help configuring the bot, view the documentation [here](https://github.com/techcoderx/DTube-IPFS-Bot/blob/master/ConfigDocs.md).

-4. Run `chmod a+rx Pinned/rmPins.sh` to make unpinning script located at [Pinned](https://github.com/techcoderx/DTube-IPFS-Bot/tree/master/Pinned) folder executable.
+5. Run `chmod a+rx Pinned/rmPins.sh` to make unpinning script located at [Pinned](https://github.com/techcoderx/DTube-IPFS-Bot/tree/master/Pinned) folder executable.

-5. Run `node --max_old_space_size=4000 bot.js` to start the Discord bot.
+6. Run `node --max_old_space_size=4000 bot.js` to start the Discord bot.

 Note: you may need increase the value of `--max_old_space_size` if several large files are being downloaded at once.